Hamid-Reza-Mousavi/Lithology-Classification/README.md

 Notes:
 1. The code is written based on python3.
-2. It is better than the mentioned packages for proper execution Use it in the requirements file. (use venv and pip install -r requiremnt.txt)
+2. It is better than the mentioned packages for proper execution Use it in the requirements file. (use venv and pip install -r requirements.txt)
 3. XGBoost.ipyn only contains the XGBoost model
 4. Main.ipyn contains all models.
 5. The Lithofacies_Classification folder contains the models and tools used.